What are your fees and how long are your sessions?

 Do you see clients after regular business hours?

 Yes.
-I take appointments Monday through Friday.
-Mondays and Wednesdays are my “late nights,” and I see clients between 5:00 pm and 7:00 pm on those days.
+I primarily do private practice work on Mondays and Wednesdays and see clients between 5:00 pm and 9:00 pm on those days.

 Do you prescribe medication?